pduchnovsky/odpad-scraper/README.md

 The public Trstany source URL is the scraper's default, so no repository secret or variable configuration is needed to run it.

-The committed file remains available in the repository, but the Pages URL is recommended for calendar subscriptions.
+The custom domain is recommended for subscriptions; the GitHub Pages URL is a backup.